FAQs about Background Check Policy

 Who initiates the background check?

 A Human Resources representative will initiate the background check.
 HR will send the selected candidate an email with instructions on how to consent to the background check.
-If the final candidate does not have an email address, refer the final candidate to Human Resources (Howry Hall) for assistance.
+If the final candidate does not have an email address, refer the final candidate to Human Resources for assistance.

 What types of checks are conducted?